-- the main access for ground floor non-residential development shall be oriented towards the street and to pedestrian walkways internal to the site, if applicable and - all dwelling units should be oriented such that they each receive sun exposure the (e) majority of the year. - Horizontal mixed-use buildings shall meet the following requirements: - dwelling units shall always be located behind non-residential development: - (b) non-residential development shall always make up the street facing facade: - non-residential development should have transparent windows and doors make (c) up a minimum of thirty (30) percent of the street facing facade; and - notwithstanding the general requirements of this section, dwelling units shall always have access directly to the outdoors, either as the main and only point of access to the unit(s) or in addition to a shared indoor access.
+- (e) all dwelling units should be oriented such that they each receive sun exposure the majority of the year. - (2) Horizontal mixed-use buildings shall meet the following requirements: - (a) dwelling units shall always be located behind non-residential development; - (b) non-residential development shall always make up the street facing façade; - (c) non-residential development should have transparent windows and doors make up a minimum of thirty (30) percent of the street facing façade; and - (d) notwithstanding the general requirements of this section, dwelling units shall always have access directly to the outdoors, either as the main and only point of access to the unit(s) or in addition to a shared indoor access.